-Super Bowl LIII Could Become The Lowest-Scoring Super Bowl In History
+Super Bowl LIII Becomes The Lowest-Scoring Super Bowl In History

 — FiveThirtyEight (@FiveThirtyEight) February 4, 2019

-As low-scoring as Super Bowl LIII has been so far, this year’s “Big Game” won’t go down as having the lowest-scoring half in the event’s history.
+Despite the fact Super Bowl LIII set a record for futility with the lowest combined score ever, this year’s “Big Game” won’t go down as having the lowest-scoring half of all-time.
 According to ESPN, this record was set in 1975, when the Pittsburgh Steelers and Minnesota Vikings combined to score just two points in Super Bowl IX.
 This was, however, at the end of the first half, as the Steelers outscored the Vikings, 14-6, in the second half to win the game by a score of 16-6.

-With less than five minutes remaining before Super Bowl LIII goes into the books, the chances are still looking good for the Patriots and the Rams to break the record the Dolphins and Redskins set 46 years ago.
-Still, there’s always the outside chance either team could make a few big plays to put more points on the board and help New England and Los Angeles avoid setting a record for futility.

-UPDATE 10:09 p.m.
-ET: With the New England Patriots defeating the Los Angeles Rams, 13-3, and both teams combining for 16 points, Super Bowl LIII is officially the lowest-scoring Super Bowl in history.
+With a plethora of punts, quarterbacks Tom Brady and Jared Goff playing below par, and Patriots rookie running back Sony Michel scoring the lone touchdown of the game, Super Bowl LIII was widely considered by football fans to be one of the most boring of all-time, as the Kansas City Star observed.
+But regardless of what you may think of the game, it is officially in the books, having erased a record that had stood for a good 46 years.